ptd3v/golang-password-generator/README.md

 # golang-password-generator
-This code generates a random 10 character password from the specified charset.
-It uses the crypto/rand package for secure random number generation.
+Generates a random 20 character password using the math/rand package.
+Can be improved with the crypto/rand package for more secure generation.